Foreign students weigh studying in person vs. losing visas

 Computer science student Vivian Degasperi, 23, from Brazil, said the new guidelines “are going to make my life harder” at Erie Community College in Buffalo, New York.

-Degasperi said the college has announced most all classes will be taught remotely, and is examining how to keep international students from losing their visa status.
+Degasperi said the college has announced that almost all classes will be taught remotely, and is examining how to keep international students from losing their visa status.

 Because she lives near the northern U.S. border, Degasperi said she would consider moving to Canada.